Sergey Karayev

 Full Stack Deep Learning

-I co-founded an educational program that helps you go from a promising ML experiment to a shipped product, with real-world impact.
+I co-developed an educational program that helps you go from a promising ML experiment to a shipped product, with real-world impact.
 All of our materials are available for free online.

 2023 LLM Bootcamp